-Context of and specific Assessment must ensure: resources for assessment assessment tasks relate to the student's immediate highly familiar context opportunities for formative and summative assessment as appropriate to enable learners to demonstrate their competence content is familiar and not culturally biased access to a range of resources such as visuals and bilingual support as required assessment should normally involve only the learner and the interlocutor Support for the learner which takes into consideration: need for a sympathetic interlocutor speaking at a slower rate with repetitions use of nonverbal clues as aids to conversation Consideration is given to the following factors: vocabulary is limited to highly familiar words speaking is heavily influenced by first language and there are significant variations in pronunciation Method(s) of assessment The following suggested assessment methods are suitable for this unit: observation of participation in spoken exchanges oral guestioning to confirm knowledge of simple formulaic
+- assessment tasks relate to the student's immediate highly familiar context - opportunities for formative and summative assessment as appropriate to enable learners to demonstrate their

+- · content is familiar and not culturally biased - access to a range of resources such as visuals and bilingual support as required - assessment should normally involve only the learner and the interlocutor

+Support for the learner which takes into consideration:

+- need for a sympathetic interlocutor

+- speaking at a slower rate with repetitions

+- use of nonverbal clues as aids to conversation

+Consideration is given to the following factors:

+- · vocabulary is limited to highly familiar words - speaking is heavily influenced by first language and there are significant variations in pronunciation

+The following suggested assessment methods are suitable for this unit:

-• oral questioning to confirm knowledge of simple formulaic expressions related to greetings and forms of address
+- observation of participation in spoken exchanges - oral questioning to confirm knowledge of simple formulaic expressions related to greetings and forms of address

+VUZZ38Z

-Unit Code VU22582 U nit Title Recognise and copy numbers from 1 to 100 Unit Descriptor This unit describes the skills and knowledge to recognise and copy numbers from 1 to 100 and recognise common monetary values related to highly familiar activities.
-The outcomes described in this unit relate to: CC e Australian Core Skills Framework (ACSF).
-They partly ontribute to the achievement of ACSF indicators for Learning at re level 1 and R ne ISLPR (International Second Language Proficiency atings) descriptors for Writing.
-They partly contribute to the chievement of Writing 0+.
-E mployability Skills This unit contains employability skills.
-A pplication of the Unit Engl unit applies to learners from language backgrounds other than ish who may be preliterate in their first language and who are e beginning stages of numeracy E lement Perf ormance Criteria Elements describe the essential outcomes of a unit of competency.
+Unit Title Recognise and copy numbers from 1 to 100

+This unit describes the skills and knowledge to recognise and copy numbers from 1 to 100 and recognise common monetary values related to highly familiar activities.

+the Australian Core Skills Framework (ACSF).
+They partly contribute to the achievement of ACSF indicators for Learning at Pre level 1

+The ISLPR (International Second Language Proficiency Ratings) descriptors for Writing.
+They partly contribute to the achievement of Writing 0+.

+Application of the Unit This unit applies to learners from language backgrounds other than English who may be preliterate in their first language and who are at the beginning stages of numeracy

+Elements describe the essential outcomes of a unit of competency.
 Elements describe actions or outcomes that are demonstrable and assessable.

+1 Recognise numbers from 1 to 100

 Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
 Where bold/italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
 Assessment of performance is to be consistent with the evidence guide.
-1 Recognise numbers 1.1 Name numbers from 1 to 100 from 1 to 100 1.2 Sequence numbers up to 100 1.3 Recognise individual numbers within formulaic sequences 1.4 Copy numbers from 1 to 100 1.5 Copy personally relevant numbers in highly familiar sequences 2 Recognise money 2.1 Recognise and sequence common bank notes 2.2 Recognise and sequence value of common coins 2.3 Recognise the dollar symbol 2.4 Match monetary amounts to notes and coins

-2.5 Recognise money related to extremely familiar activities
+- 1.1 Name numbers from 1 to 100 - 1.2 Sequence numbers up to 100 - 1.3 Recognise individual numbers within formulaic sequences - 1.4 Copy numbers from 1 to 100 - 1.5 Copy personally relevant numbers in highly familiar sequences - 2 Recognise money 2.1 Recognise and sequence common bank notes - 2.2 Recognise and sequence value of common coins - 2.3 Recognise the dollar symbol - 2.4 Match monetary amounts to notes and coins - 2.5 Recognise money related to extremely familiar activities